shresthparas/time-series_Analysis/README.md

 .Evaluate model Performance

 ### 2.Analysis on AAPL Dataset
-.plot_acf and plot_pacf graph
-.use Arch and Garch model
+.use Arch and Garch model for analysis